All Episodes

 Anyway, we've got lots to get to today.

-got a lot of great guests coming up.
+We've got a lot of great guests coming up.

-We'll get to uh we'll get to Russia.
+We'll get to Russia.

 We'll get to the stock market.

-We'll get to hey, there's a movie out.
+We'll get to, hey, there's a movie out.

-This is another democratic plot.
+This is another Democratic plot.

 We'll get to this.

-Uh we'll get to Ruth Brader Ginsburg.
+We'll get to Ruth Bader Ginsburg.

-Very bizarre comeback he's trying to make.
+Kevin Spacey, have you seen this very bizarre comeback he's trying to make?

 I don't know what the heck that's all about.